-The University of Miami has just completed research into the effects of mindfulness on police officers and firefighters.
+The University of Miami has just completed research into the effects of meditation on police officers and firefighters.
 The officers participated in a short mindfulness training program that educated them on the principals of mindfulness [READ: Mindfulness For Beginners].

 The results showed that mindfulness improves their attention and resilience and ultimately made them better equipped to handle the pressure and stress of their positions.

-“Many of our participants are highly motivated to learn how to gain a ‘mental edge’ so they can succeed in very demanding circumstances.
-In these projects, we contextualized our training to highlight why and how mindfulness training offered in the MBAT program provides tools and skills to succeed, even under Volatile, Uncertain, Complex, and Ambiguous (VUCA) circumstances.”
+“Many of our participants are highly motivated to learn how to gain a ‘mental edge’ so they can succeed in very demanding circumstances,” said Jha.
+“In these projects, we contextualized our training to highlight why and how mindfulness training offered in the MBAT program provides tools and skills to succeed, even under Volatile, Uncertain, Complex, and Ambiguous (VUCA) circumstances.”

 The first group was taught mindfulness, the second relaxation, and the third received no training at all.
 Both training groups saw increased resilience.
 However, the firefighters who were given a four-week mindfulness training course saw the most improvement.
 They also noted improved mood and attention in the mindfulness group.

 Of course, it isn’t just police officers and firefighters who can benefit from the increased resilience offered by mindfulness.
 We all face stress and pressure, and we can all benefit from being more able to cope with difficult situations [READ: Remaining positive in hard times].